Pupil and Family Support

 Pupil Attendance – Leave in Term Time

-As of 1st September 2013 Head teachers cannot authorise any leave of absence during term time unless they are satisfied that there are exceptional circumstances to warrant the granting of leave.
+Head teachers cannot authorise any leave of absence during term time unless they are satisfied that there are exceptional circumstances to warrant the granting of leave.

 Unauthorised leave may result in a penalty notice being issued.

 However an application form for leave must be completed for any leave requested.
+Please do not book holidays before you have completed this form and returned it to school.

 Persistent Absence